GaiusSensei/Qd6/src/Chapter 2 - Who Can You Be.md

 > The talents below are detailed for gamemaster's understanding.
 If you have new players during character creation, explain the gist of each talent without going into details, unless asked otherwise.
 >
 > Defensive Talents: Defender, who can cancel melee attacks, and Controller, who can cancel ranged attacks.
-> Offensive Talents: Striker, who can take a penalty to hit for more damage, and Opportunist, who can hit opponents easier regarding of their skill.
+> Offensive Talents: Striker, who can take a penalty to hit for more damage, and Opportunist, who can hit opponents easier regardless of their skill.
 > Supportive Talents: Healer, who can replenish an allies' health if they are within reach, and Leader, who can let their allies reposition easier.

 ###Rank 1 Talents